Common Power Query errors & how to fix them

 • Invalid literal indicates an issue with the value entered as an argument (this often occurs when a text string has not been closed using the double quotation character).

-• The formula is incomplete usually indications no formula has been entered (only the equals symbol in the formula box).
+• The formula is incomplete usually indicates no formula has been entered (only the equals symbol in the formula box).

 Once we get the message that No syntax errors have been detected, we can click the OK button to close the window.
 Of course, this doesn’t mean the formula or data types are correct, but the syntax has been entered correctly.